jacobtomlinson/carte-noire/_posts/2021-01-17-lines-and-circles.md

 I wondered if he yelled at her in the car or in the bedroom that night, perhaps about her diet, something she did that he told her not to do, and now it was her fault something had happened to the boy—her undisciplined self who, according to him, could barely take care of herself or her child, let alone help him tend to their house and farm every day.

 I walked down the gravel road to the cattle and hogs, and the open skies and endless fields communicated to me a profound sense of nothingness.
 Emptiness and silence filled me whole.
 I felt accepted.
-There was nothing for me to justify, nothing for me to be.
+There was nothing for me to justify.
 The world around me was timeless, undefined, and I felt then a conviction—I remember these exact words ringed in my head—to *let it be*.

 The sun peered down at the cattle grazing.
-The cattle must have noticed me as I walked to them, but they knew I was no threat, and they didn’t care to acknowledge my presence.
+The cattle must have noticed me as I walked to them, but they knew I was no threat and they didn’t care to acknowledge my presence.
 The cows and bulls were fat and well-fed.
 I had always been amazed at their size, I had been for years, ever since my father helped me feed them when I was six.
 I always wondered why they let such frail humans control them and give them work.
 We owned them.
 All of them had letters and numbers on their rear, some enclosed with circles, some sideways or upside down, some with legs or wings or little chairs to sit on.
 I identified the marks on one of the cows—she was my favorite, I called her Betty—fat with a short tail and udders dangling, visible behind its legs.

 ![Cattle-Branding](/resources/images/01-17-2021/cattle_branding.png)